Dhananjaya Y. Chandrachud: Insolvency law

-Chandrachud has recently authored key judgments in relation to the Insolvency and Bankruptcy Code, 2016.
+Chandrachud has recently authored key judgements in relation to the Insolvency and Bankruptcy Code, 2016.
 In the Phoenix Arc Private Limited v.
 Spade Financial Services Limited case, the issue before the Supreme Court was whether entities who may have been related parties of a corporate debtor at the time of acquiring of a financial debt, but are no longer related parties, can be excluded from the Committee of Creditors.
 In taking a purposive approach to the issue, Chandrachud looked at the objects of the Insolvency Code and highlighted the importance of checking on actions where the "related party financial creditor devises mechanism to remove its label of a 'related party' before the Corporate Debtor undergoes CIRP, so as to be able to enter the CoC and influence its decision making at the cost of other financial creditors."

 Further, Chandrachud also held that "collusive transactions" between two parties would not give rise to "financial debt" for the purposes of Insolvency Code, since the nature of transaction needs to be ascertained to ensure that parties do not collude to the detriment to legitimate creditors.
 In the Ramesh Kymal v.
 M/S. Siemens Gamesa Renewable Power Private Limited case, Justice Chandrachud clarified that the ordinance suspending applications under the Corporate Insolvency Resolution Process after 25 March 2020, in accordance with Section 10A of the Insolvency Code, which had been introduced on 5 June 2020, would also affect any pending application that had been filed after 25 March 2020, since that was consciously the cut-off date chosen by the Parliament.

-Chandrachud delivered a significant judgment in the Gujarat Urja Vikas Nigam Limited v.
+Chandrachud delivered a significant judgement in the Gujarat Urja Vikas Nigam Limited v.
 Amit Gupta case, where the termination of a Power Purchase Agreement with the corporate debtor, solely on account of its insolvency, was under challenge.
-The judgment clarified the jurisdiction of the National Company Law Tribunal and National Company Law Appellate Tribunal by holding that their jurisdiction is limited to adjudicating disputes which arise solely from or which relate to the insolvency of the Corporate Debtor.
+The judgement clarified the jurisdiction of the National Company Law Tribunal and National Company Law Appellate Tribunal by holding that their jurisdiction is limited to adjudicating disputes which arise solely from or which relate to the insolvency of the Corporate Debtor.
 It also analysed the validity of ipso facto clauses in contracts, which allow termination solely on a party entering insolvency proceedings, across international materials and other jurisdictions.
-Noting that the validity of such clauses was unclear in India, the judgment resorted to dialogical remedy to direct the Parliament to provide legislative guidance.
+Noting that the validity of such clauses was unclear in India, the judgement resorted to dialogical remedy to direct the Parliament to provide legislative guidance.
 In the present case, however, the Supreme Court noted that the Power Purchase Agreement was the sole contract of the corporate debtor and held: